tamizh3110/coding-test/README.md

 Congratulations, you have been asked to complete our Full Stack candidate proficiency test!

-You will have **48 hours** starting when you receive this test to return the full working source code as a Pull Request against this repository.
+You will have **48 hours** starting when you receive this test to return the full working source code as a Pull Request against a fork of this repository.
 Please thoroughly read the attached set of instructions.
 You will be creating a mini web app that uses React, Node & Express.
 This app will consist of a backend Express server that will deliver a React app to be rendered in the browser.
 The app that you will be building is a simple image carousel that allows the user to pick between cat or shark photos and then cycle through those photos.
 An example of a running version of this can be seen here: https://founded.media/hiring/videos/cat-shark-app.mp4